-Furthermore, several indoor tests have been performed setting different constant speed, from 0.5 ms-1 up to 1.5 ms-1, and considering straight paths.
-Indeed, reducing the robot speed, a proportional lower current value is absorbed from the battery; for instance, by setting 0.5 ms-1 speed, the robot motors drew an overall current of 0.63 A, as well as for 1.5 ms-1 constant velocity, a current equal to 1.52 A was absorbed on a smooth path.
-The developed robot implements two firmware strategies for tuning the robot speed as a function of the battery level, in order to extend the battery lifetime.
+Furthermore, several indoor tests were performed using different constant speeds (from 0.5 ms-1 up to 1.5 ms-1) and straight paths.
+When the robot’s speed was reduced, a proportionally lower current value was absorbed from the battery; for instance, at a speed of 0.5 ms-1, the robot’s motors drew an overall current of 0.63 A, while a constant velocity of 1.5 ms-1 correlated to a current absorption of 1.52 A on a smooth path.
+The developed robot implements two firmware strategies for tuning the speed as a function of the battery level in order to extend the battery’s lifetime.
 We developed a dual regulation mechanism; a remote control system allows the smartphone application to halve the set speed regardless of the battery status.
-On the other hand, we implemented an automatic control mechanism that halves the robot speed when the battery voltage falls below 3.75V, corresponding to 40 % of residual battery capacity, allowing to increase the robot lifetime.
+We also implemented an automatic control mechanism that halves the robot’s speed when the battery voltage falls below 3.75 V, corresponding to 40 % of residual battery capacity.